 More Than PBC: What is the treatment for PBC?

 Dr Kowdley: We have the good fortune of currently having an approved first-line and a second-line treatment for PBC in the USA, and we anticipate several new treatments are in development.
 Occasionally, a liver transplant may be needed for patients who develop complications of end-stage liver disease.
 Fortunately, with the available medical therapies, the number of liver transplants for PBC has decreased over the years.
-However, the average age at which patients must undergo liver transplant has not changed, emphasizing the need to closely monitor patients and implement first- and second-line therapies as appropriate to manage the disease and prevent its progression.
+However, we still need to closely monitor patients to manage the disease and prevent its progression.

 Patients with PBC can also sometimes develop a deficiency of fat-soluble vitamins.
 That’s vitamin A, vitamin D, vitamin E, and vitamin K. It’s important to eat lots of leafy green vegetables and fresh fruits to address this concern.
 Patients should also discuss with their doctor any use of supplements or over-the-counter products to make sure they are safe.